microcks/microcks.io/content/documentation/automating/jenkins.md

 ## Microcks Jenkins plugin

-Microcks provides a Jenkins plugin that you may find here: <a href="https://github.com/microcks/microcks-jenkins-plugin">microcks-jenkins-plugin</a>.
-This plugin allows your Jenkins builds and jobs to delegate the tests of microservices or API you just deployed to Microcks server.
-See <a href="../../using/tests/">this page on Tests</a> for more informations on running tests with Microcks.
+Microcks provides a Jenkins plugin that you may find in its [own GitHub repository](https://github.com/microcks/microcks-jenkins-plugin).
+This plugin allows your Jenkins builds and jobs to import API specifications into Microcks and to launch tests runner for validating the Service or API you just deployed.
+See [this page on Tests](../../using/tests/) for more informations on running tests with Microcks.

-Using this plugin, it is really easy to integrate tests stages within your Continuous Integration / Deployment / Delivery pipeline.
+Using this plugin, it is really easy to keep Microcks in-sync withe your API specifications and integrate tests stages within your Continuous Integration / Deployment / Delivery pipeline.
 Microcks Jenkins plugin delegates tests realization and assertions checking to Microcks, wait for the end of tests or a configured timeout and just pursue or fail the current job depending on tests results.

 ### Getting raw plugin